• Skip to primary navigation

 Instructions

 • Place butter in a clean bowl.
-Add the caster sugar and cream both until the mixture turns light and creamy.
-Do not over mix.
+Add the granulated sugar and cream both until the mixture turns creamy (see Note 1).

 • Next, add the egg and continue beating until it is well incorporated into the creamed mixture.
 Add vanilla extract and mix again.